 Responsibilities and roles of EPHEA Committee members

-The general responsibilities of the EPHEA Executive Committee is to manage the affairs of the Association on behalf of members.
+• Managing the affairs of the Association on behalf of members.
 The EPHEA Executive Committee has power to perform a range of activities under the Association’s Constitution for the proper management of the affairs of the Association.

-A term of office will be at least one year.
+• A term of office will be at least one year.

-Each member of the committee is, subject to the constitution, to hold office until the conclusion of the annual general meeting following the date of the member’s election, but is eligible for re-election.
+• Each member of the committee is, subject to the constitution, to hold office until the conclusion of the annual general meeting following the date of the member’s election, but is eligible for re-election.

-All Executive Committee members should ensure they have the support of their tertiary institution and must be eligible equity practitioners.
+• All Executive Committee members should ensure they have the support of their tertiary institution and must be eligible equity practitioners.

-All Executive members will contribute to EPHEA’s strategy planning, setting agendas, advocacy activities, public policy monitoring and administrative duties as well as any additional duties as outlined if undertaking office bearer roles.
+• All Executive members will contribute to EPHEA’s strategy planning, setting agendas, advocacy activities, public policy monitoring and administrative duties as well as any additional duties as outlined if undertaking office bearer roles.

-The Executive members work with the host institution to provide guidance and support for the EPHEA bi-ennial conference.
+• The Executive members work with the host institution to provide guidance and support for the EPHEA biennial conference.

 Specific roles of office bearers